-The article below provides you detailed information on different dog eye problems and helps you to discover useful tips and advice to deal with those problems.
+The article below provides you with detailed information on different dog eye problems and helps you to discover useful tips and advice to deal with those problems.

 Most Common Dog Eye Problems